-As part of an ongoing series of projects, THE THING commissioned Bay Area performance artist Lucas Murgida to create a performance for the opening night party of the San Francisco Film Society's Cinema By the Bay.
-The performance took place on Thursday, October 22, 2009 at 8:00 pm on the side walk in front of the Temple Nightclub & Prana Restaurant in San Francisco and it went something like this:
+THE THING commissioned Bay Area performance artist Lucas Murgida to create a performance for the opening night party of the San Francisco Film Society's Cinema By the Bay.
+The performance took place on the evening of October 22, 2009 in front of the Temple Nightclub & Prana Restaurant in San Francisco and it went something like this:

 An oracle was placed on the sidewalk in front of the club.
 Predictions of the future were dispensed for real.

-When the word “prediction” is dissected it into its two parts one finds:
+When the word “prediction” is dissected into its two parts one finds:

 pre: meaning “before”

 diction: meaning “a word or an utterance of speech.”